fenos/Notifynder/README.md

         'to_id'       => 2, // ID user that receive the notification
         'category_id' => 1, // ID category
         'url'         => 'www.urlofnotification.com', // Url of your notification
-        'created_at'  => Carbon::now(),
+        'extra'       => 'extra value' // extra value that will be replace if present {extra} in the category body 'created_at'  => Carbon::now(),
         'updated_at'  => Carbon::now()
     ),